digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Condition Monitoring, Calculating OEE, Detecting Anomalies and Making Predictions in Azure Data Explorer

 You can also visit the [Azure Data Explorer documentation](https://learn.microsoft.com/en-us/azure/synapse-analytics/data-explorer/data-explorer-overview) to learn how to create no-code dashboards for condition monitoring, yield or maintenance predictions, or anomaly detection.
-There are a number of sample queries in the ADXQueries folder in this repo to get you started.
+There are a number of sample queries in the `./Tools/FactorySimulation/ADXQueries` folder in this repository to get you started, plus we have provided a sample dashboard in the same folder that you can deploy by following the steps outlined [here](https://learn.microsoft.com/en-us/azure/data-explorer/azure-data-explorer-dashboards#to-create-new-dashboard-from-a-file).

+Note: In each of the queries and in the provided ADX dashboard configuration file, replace <ADTHistoryTableName> with the name of your ADT history table.
+This name can be copied from the Azure Data Explorer page of this solutions's deployed instance in the Azure Portal under Query -> the deployed ADX cluster instance name -> the deployed ADX database instance name -> the ADT history table name.

 ## Using 3D Scenes Studio